Automation

 Define how scarce inventory is allocated across channels, customers, and orders — instead of whoever called last wins.

 OMS is part of PHASE 2: PROCESS AUTOMATION.
+Sequence it around the records and workflows it depends on.

 Prerequisites